madprops/airc/README.md

 There is a special mode to make bots talk between each other.

-You can do for instance `Bob, !talkto Ray`
+You can do for instance `Bob, !talkto Ray`.

 And they will have an exchange.

 The length of the conversation is defined by the `talk_limit` config.

 The initial message is a random thought.

+A subject can be used with: `Bob, what is your favorite song? @Ray`.

 ---